Eyevinn/whep-srt-gateway/README.md

 To add a receiver:
 1. Enter a unique **Receiver ID** (e.g., `receiver-1`, or any non-empty string)
    - The GUI suggests sequential IDs like `rx-1`, `rx-2`, etc.
-   - You can use any custom ID via the API
 2. Enter the **WHEP URL** of the WebRTC stream source
 3. Enter the **SRT Output URL** where the stream should be sent
    - Use `srt://0.0.0.0:9000?mode=listener` to listen for incoming SRT connections